The Prettiest Lake in Every State

 Indiana: Winona Lake

 Northern Indiana is home to a cute lakeside village and lake of the same name, Winona Lake.
-This small slice of heaven has roughly 570 acres of water, perfect for fishing, boating, swimming, kayaking, sailing, and more.
-Anglers will find an abundance of perch, bass, and bluegill in the lake’s watery depths, which stretch to 79 feet and have an average depth of 30 feet.
+One of the prettiest lakes in America, this small slice of heaven has roughly 570 acres of water, perfect for fishing, boating, swimming, kayaking, sailing and more.
+Anglers will find an abundance of perch, bass and bluegill in the lake’s watery depths, which stretch to 79 feet and have an average depth of 30 feet.
 The eponymous town is even listed on the National Register for Historic Places and contains a lakeside boardwalk and numerous green spaces to enjoy the views of Winona Lake.

 clear lake